In page navigation

 If you are seeking exposure to the rapidly growing solar energy sector, then First Solar is one of the top names.
-From a total worth of $86 billion back in 2015, the solar market is projected to reach $422 billion in 2022, and this appears to be just the beginning of an exciting growth journey.
-With growing demand from the two largest consumers of solar power, the United States and China, and an uptick in European demand, largely driven by increased Turkish solar capacity, the future looks bright for solar energy globally.
+From a total worth of $86 billion back in 2015, the solar market is projected to reach $422 billion in 2022 alone.
+With growing demand from the two largest consumers of solar power, the United States and China, the future looks bright for solar energy globally.

 In terms of the specifics of First Solar itself, it was incorporated in 1999 and is headquartered in Tempe, Arizona.
 Founded by Harold McMaster and formerly known as First Solar Holdings, Inc., the company changed its name to First Solar, Inc. in 2006.
 It provides solar power solutions to consumers in the United States, Japan, France, Canada, India, Australia, and elsewhere around the world.

-Operating in two segments, Modules and Systems, the company designs and manufactures the modules that are integral to photovoltaic systems (solar panels), provides power plant solutions such as project development; engineering, procurement, and construction, and also offers end-of-life panel recycling services.
+Operating in two segments, Modules and Systems, the company designs and manufactures the modules that are integral to solar panels, power plants, and also offers end-of-life panel recycling services.
 This diversified selection of products and revenue streams means First Solar is a diversified solar player with a lot to offer to any growth portfolio.

 How has the company performed in recent years?

 This growth has been driven by improving financials.
-First Solar’s revenue now hovers around $3 billion per annum, and profits are also up thanks to an increasingly efficient level of operational performance.
-Moreover, since the COVID-19 pandemic, First Solar has performed admirably, demonstrating the strength of the solar industry as national governments and corporations ramp up infrastructure spending on cleaner forms of energy.
+First Solar’s revenue and profits are up thanks to an increasingly efficient level of performance.
+Since the COVID-19 pandemic, First Solar has performed admirably, demonstrating the strength of the solar industry as national governments and corporations ramp up infrastructure spending on cleaner forms of energy.